Metrohan/RSA-EncrypterDecrypter/README.md

 # Notes

-Unfortunately, this program supports max 4-letter words.
-After entering longer than 4-letter words, the program doesn't encrypt your word correctly.
+This program currently supports a maximum of four-letter words.
+If a word longer than four letters is entered, encryption may not work correctly.